 Minimalism is a style and marketing attitude.
 It’s possibly one of the most difficult website designs to conceive and strategize.
 Less is more is a well-known expression, but designing less is not always easy.
 As Albert Einstein says “the definition of genius is taking the complex and making it simple.”

 Simplicity is a timeless trend in web design.
-If executed well, а minimalist design extracts the essence of brand’s message and matches it to user needs.
+If executed well, а minimalist design extracts the essence of the brand’s message and matches it to user needs.
 The goal is to present the core content in a direct way, with as little distractions as possible.

 MAKING THINGS SIMPLE IS A COMPETITIVE ADVANTAGE

 Creating a minimalist website design demands great expertise.
-It’s branding on steroids, scrubbed from unnecessary words, colors, shapes and features.
+It’s branding on steroids, scrubbed from unnecessary words, colors, shapes, and features.
 This means understanding the exact business goal of a website and aiming for the primary target audience.

 You need strong business intelligence and a strong research team.
 What is the essence of the brand?
 What is the goal of the project (landing page/website/campaign)?
 What is the target market and how are we attracting new customers?
 You need to peel all the layers of marketing fluff to get to the core of the message.
 Creating a minimalist design means presenting the naked truth.
 Bare.
 Simple.
 Holistic.